 How to Choose a Personal Loan for Home Improvement

-When you’re comparing personal loans to work on home improvement, you should mostly compare these three things.
+When comparing personal loans to work on home improvement, you should mainly compare these three things.

-The interest rate on any loan is one of the most important things to take note of.
-A loan’s interest rate will determine both the total cost of the loan and the size of your monthly payments.
+The interest rate on any loan is one of the most important things to note.
+A loan's interest rate (commonly denoted as the APR)will determine both the total cost of the loan and the size of your monthly payments.
 All else equal, you should look for the loan with the lowest interest.

-Your credit score can have a significant effect on the interest rate of the loans you’ll be approved for, so try to boost your score as much as you can before applying for a loan.
+Your credit score can significantly affect the interest rate of the loans you'll be approved for, so try to boost your score as much as you can before applying for a loan.

 Loan terms and borrowing limits

-If you need to borrow money to fund a home improvement project there’s not much point in borrowing less than you actually need
+If you need to borrow money to fund a home improvement project, there's not much point in borrowing less than you need.

-All you’ll have is an unfinished project and no money to finish the project with.
-Make sure that you can get a loan that is large enough to pay for the whole project.
+All you'll have is an unfinished project and insufficient funds to finish the project.
+Make sure you can get a large enough loan to pay for the whole project.

 Also, see what kind of loan terms the lender offers.
-Longer terms loans have lower monthly payments, but cost more in total.
+Long-term loans have lower monthly payments but cost more in total.

 Go with a lender that offers a loan with a long enough term that you can handle the monthly payment.